European Regulatory Framework

 Botanicals, herbal extracts and whole herbs are used as ingredients in food supplements.
 Botanicals products are marketed in several ways and only a partial level of harmonisation has been achieved to date at EU level.

-Regulation (EC) 1924/2006 on Nutrition and Health Claims Regulation (NHCR) regulates the use of health claims in advertising, presentation and labelling of Foods/Food Supplements.
+Regulation (EC) 1924/2006 on Nutrition and Health Claims Regulation (also known as NHCR or Nutrition and Health Claims Regulation) regulates the use of health claims in advertising, presentation and labelling of Foods/Food Supplements.
 However, an inappropriate demand for medical-style scientific proof has resulted in an impractical authorization process that is alien to the culture of the food industry and beyond its expertise and resources.
 As a result, the assessment process for Botanicals under the NHCR is currently on hold.

 EHPM, through its Botanicals Working Group, has developed a Graded Approach to health claims, as applicable to botanical foods in general and botanical food supplements in particular.
 The approach has been developed to be consistent with both the fundamental requirements of the NHCR and the systematic procedures already adopted by EFSA.